By Ilana Newman, The Daily Yonder Read more

 You’ll also need to let people know about your new site.
 Social media and email marketing are two of the most important ways to get your website in front of potential customers.
 Twirl, for example, already had a large social media following and a popular newsletter, which helped the store make quick initial sales.

-But not all small businesses have robust email lists or Facebook and Instagram accounts, as Lana Dura’s White notes.
-Those companies will likely need to invest some time and dollars to grow their audience, but just as with website development you must decide how much you’re willing to spend.
-Hiring an outside agency is effective, but can be expensive—anywhere from several hundred to several thousand dollars.
+But not all small businesses have robust email lists or Facebook and Instagram accounts.
+Those companies will likely need to invest in an email verification service like Zerobounce.net to grow their audience.
+Hiring an outside agency is also effective, but can be expensive—anywhere from several hundred to several thousand dollars.
 A more budget friendly option to consider is setting up a Facebook and Instagram ad account and budgeting a small amount—say $100 monthly—to boost posts and create ads targeting potential customers in your geographic area.
 (LOR’s social media overview toolkit can help you get started.)
 You can also leverage ads on social to gather email addresses.

 Whitson’s team at Taos MainStreet is aware not only that businesses need additional marketing support, but also that financial barriers may put that level of support out of reach.
 As the Business Alive program evolves, Taos MainStreet is looking for ways to connect local merchants with affordable and professional marketing help.
 If that sounds like something you—or someone you know—can help with, reach out to Whitson directly.